Frances Farrand Dodge: Career

 In 2014 Olivet College, in Michigan included her in an exhibition of overlooked female painters titled "Beautiful Things: Still Life Paintings by American Women 1880–1940.

+Death and legacy

+She died after a long illness on January 12, 1969, in Deep Water Point, in Easton, Maryland.

-Her works can be found in private collections and at the Smithsonian American Art Museum, the Mobile Museum of Art, the University of Nebraska State Museum, the Cincinnati Art Museum, the Academy Art Museum (Easton, MD), and the Cincinnati Art Galleries.
+Her works can be found in private collections and at the Smithsonian American Art Museum, the Mobile Museum of Art, the University of Nebraska State Museum, the Cincinnati Art Museum, the Academy Art Museum (in Easton), and the Cincinnati Art Galleries.